of Houlon, Berman, Finci, Levenstein, Skok & Sandler, LLC

 You can obtain a Protective Order 24 hours a day from the District Court, Circuit Court, or Commissioner.
 An Interim Protective Order can be issued by a Commissioner ex parte when courts are closed if the Commissioner finds that there are reasonable grounds to believe that the respondent has abused a person eligible for relief.
 A Temporary Protective Order is granted by the court for no more than 7 days until a Final Protective Order Hearing.
-As of October 1, 2014, the standard of proof at a Final Protective Order Hearing is clear and convincing evidence and can be entered for 1 year with the possibility of a 6 month extension.
+As of October 1, 2014, the standard of proof at a Final Protective Order Hearing is preponderance of the evidence and can be entered for 1 year with the possibility of a 6 month extension.

 THE ATTORNEYS AT SANDLER LAW LLC REGULARLY HANDLE PROTECTIVE ORDER (also referred to as a restraining order) HEARINGS:

 - Protect the interests of a Petitioner and/or Respondent and identify collateral consequences of the Protective Order